spiral/docs/security/validation.md

 # Validation
-You can validate your data using `spiral/validation` component.
-The component provides array based DSL to construct complex validation chains.
+You can validate your data using the `spiral/validation` component.
+The component provides an array-based DSL to construct complex validation chains.

-The component contains of Checkers, Conditions and Validation object.
+The component contains Checkers, Conditions, and Validation object.
 The Web and GRPC bundle of spiral includes this component by default.

 > Check [Filter/Request Object](/filters/configuration.md) for deep structural validations.

 ## Installation and Configuration
-The component can be installed:
+To install the component:

 ```bash
 $ composer install spiral/validation